rinikerlab/vsa/README.md

-An updated python script for the code is going to be uploaded at the end of january, which is also capable to do many other things.
+An updated python script for the code is going to be uploaded at the end of january, with a simplified Input Output scheme.
 The old files can be found in VSA_old.

 # vsa